Slow Cooker Fall-Apart Braised Pork with Cabbage and Apples

 • 1 cup apple cider

-• 2 apples any kind, peeled, cored and cut into wedges
+• 2 apples (any kind; peeled, cored and cut into wedges)

 Instructions

-• Heat 1 tablespoon of olive over medium high heat in a large heavy skillet.
+• Heat 1 tablespoon of olive over medium-high heat in a large heavy skillet.
 Season the pork with salt and pepper and brown the pork on all sides, about 8 minutes in all.
 Remove the pork to a plate.

-• Return the pan to the heat and add the remaining tablespoon olive oil.
+• Return the pan to the heat and add the remaining tablespoon of olive oil.
 Sauté the onions for 5 minutes, until they start to become tender, then add the cabbage, cook for another 5 minutes, stirring occasionally, then add the ginger and garlic, and cook, stirring, for 2 more minutes.
 Add the vinegar and the white wine, bring to a simmer, and stir for a couple of minutes to release any browned bits on the bottom of the pan.

 • Transfer the vegetable mixture with the liquid to a slow cooker.
 Add the cider and tuck the pork into the mixture; in the pork; the liquid and vegetables should come up about 2/3 quarters of the way around the meat.
 Set the slow cooker on High for 4 hours (until the pork reaches an internal temperature of 140 F if you are using a meat thermometer).
 After 3 hours, tuck the apples into the cabbage mixture and continue cooking in the slow cooker for the remaining hour.